ksmurph1/joust-1/README.md

     * Width of roll (whole number)
     * Unit price (decimal, #.##)
   * Retrieving the CSV files from the vendors is not in scope for this effort.
 For testing, sample files will be provided in the data directory.
-  * Files will be named in the format: [Company Name].[yyyy.mm.dd].csv where [yyyy.mm.dd] is the date the data was published. **Only the most recent data from a particular company should be used.**
+  * Files will be named in the format: [Company Name].[yyyy.mm.dd].csv where [yyyy.mm.dd] is the date the data was published. **Only the most recent data file from a particular company should be used.**
 * A grade of carpet from one company can be assumed to be equivalent to the same grade from another supplier.
 One quote might use rolls from several different companies.
 * Buying too much carpet is not a problem - all we care about is the lowest cost for the job
 * Labor cost should be estimated at 30 minutes per roll installed plus 30 minutes per room for trimming